 Malicious actors that have access to network communications may attempt to use session hijacking tools to interrupt, terminate or steal a Server Message Block (SMB) session.
-This could potentially allow malicious actors to modify packets and forward them to a SMB server to perform undesirable actions or to pose as the server or client after a legitimate authentication has taken place to gain access to sensitive information.
-To reduce this risk, all communications between SMB clients and servers should be signed, with any passwords used appropriately encrypted.
+This could potentially allow malicious actors to modify

 The following Group Policy settings can be implemented to ensure communications between SMB clients and servers are secure.
 Note, the MS Security Guide Group Policy settings are available as part of the Microsoft Security Compliance Toolkit.